mqacim/mqacim/README.md

 ## Hi there 👋

+I am Muhammad Qasim, an AI researcher, working on speech and language processing.

 <!--
 **mqacim/mqacim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.